jurassicplayer/decky-autosuspend/README.md

 - The `Apply Settings` button is specifically for the warning/critical sliders, notification settings are applied instantly.
 - The warning threshold slider will be disabled when lower than the critical threshold.

+## Ran Into an Issue?
+- In order to properly assess what could potentially be happening, you must be able to reproduce the issue or provide steps for me to attempt reproducing the issue.
+In the event that you are able to repeatedly reproduce the issue, please follow the following steps and submit the logs so I can fix it for you :D (that's the hope anyways).
+#### Obtaining debugging information
+- Reset your device
+- Ensure that your device and a computer are connected on the same network
+- Go to the Decky settings and enable `Allow Remote CEF Debugging`
+- From the computer, navigate to `http://<steamdeck-ip>:8081` using a google chrome/chromium-based browser
+- On the list of links, click `Steam`
+- Click on the `Console` tab
+- Set the `Log Level` dropdown (to the right of the `Filter` box) to include `Verbose`
+- Reproduce the issue on your device
+- Right click on the log and choose `Save as...` OR make screenshots beginning from the line: `Trying to load AutoSuspend`
+- Upload the file/screenshots to a new/relevant [Github issue](https://github.com/jurassicplayer/decky-autosuspend/issues)

 ## Notes
 - The plugin is basically feature complete until someone broadens my horizons.
 - This plugin is integrated with SteamOS and utilizes Valve's functions to suspend/play notifications sounds